 Sara studied law at the London School of Economics and worked as a lawyer for seventeen years.
 She has always wanted to write but only recently decided it was time to stop wanting to do it and just do it.
 She is a final year student for the Master of Studies in Creative Writing at Cambridge University, where she was the recipient of the 2015 Michael Holroyd Prize for Re-creative Writing.
 Her work has been shortlisted for the Bath Short Story Award and published in The Caribbean Writer as well as being shortlisted for the Lucy Cavendish Prize in 2016.

 Her debut novel The Confessions of Frannie Langton was pre-empted by Viking UK on the eve of a major UK auction.
 It was also pre-empted by HarperCollins US and Canada, and sold to auction in Germany and at pre-empt to Italy, France, Spain and the Netherlands.
+It has also now been sold in Sweden and Poland.
 It will be a lead title in the US and UK in 2019.